 Can we change the placement dates?

 While we will be as flexible as possible to meet the varying needs of this group of trainees who will be balancing their roles as TAs alongside studying for the final part of their BA (Hons) degree, and taking into account the many pressures facing each school, there are some aspects of the programme we are unable to change due to ITT Criteria Compliance https://www.gov.uk/government/publications/initial-teacher-training-criteria.
-In this document you can see that trainees must teach in at least two different schools (so cannot do both longer placements in their ‘home’ school), and must train within specified age phases – for this course those are 5-7 and 7-9 OR 7-9 and 9-11.
+In this document you can see that trainees must teach in at least two different schools (so cannot do both longer placements in their ‘home’ school).
+Our trainees will train as either 5-9 or 7-11 trainees.
 For this course, trainees cannot do the longer placements in EYFS, but they can do their earlier, shorter placements, and their ongoing, 2 days per week work in EYFS.

 Do schools or BGU find the other placements?